 On the red carpet at the Golden Globes in January 2011, where he was greeted warmly when he appeared as a presenter ("There's got to be an easier way to get a standing ovation," he quipped), Douglas told E!
 News that he was cancer-free.

 The following month, Zeta-Jones was at Buckingham Palace to receive the Commander of the Order of the British Empire (CBE) medal from Prince Charles.

-Soon after, however, it was the Chicago star who needed time to heal.
+Soon after, however, it was the Welsh actress who needed time to heal.
 She checked into a facility to be treated for bipolar disorder, her revelation that she lived with the condition a major moment at the time for the public conversation about mental health, and the ongoing quest to erase the stigma attached to mental illness.

 "After dealing with the stress of the past year, Catherine made the decision to check in to a mental health facility for a brief stay to treat her Bipolar II Disorder," her rep stated that April.

 "This is a disorder that affects millions of people, and I am one of them," Zeta-Jones later told People.
 "If my revelation of having bipolar II has encouraged one person to seek help, then it is worth it," she said.
 "There is no need to suffer silently and there is no shame in seeking help."